gigerlin/easyRPC/README.md

 ### Installation
 `npm install avs-easyrpc`

+The server needs the modules express and body-parser: `npm install express body-parser`

 ### Browser Side
 Remote objects are defined by their class name and the methods that need to be invoked.
 For example: